God is in everything I see.

 Finally I noticed a distinction that should have been obvious from the beginning: the distinction made between “seeing” or “sight” and “vision.”
 The Course makes this distinction quite consistently throughout, but because my mind still tends to think of sight and vision as the same thing, I failed to notice it here.
 “Sight” refers to our normal mode of seeing, our belief that what our physical eyes show us is real, instead of the result of a desire within the mind and the projection of meaning from the mind, imposed on what is seen.
 “Vision,” on the other hand, is another kind of sense altogether, virtually unrelated to the physical eyes.

-The world you see must be denied, for sight of it is costing you a different kind of vision.
-You cannot see both worlds, for each of them involves a different kind of seeing, and depends on what you cherish.
-(T-13.VII.2:1-2, my emphasis on the words “sight” and “vision”)
+This world you see must be denied, for sight of it is costing you a different kind of vision.
+You cannot see both worlds, for each of them involves a different kind of seeing and depends on what you cherish.
+(T-13.VII.1:9-10, my emphasis on the words “sight” and “vision”)

 The lesson speaks of the “little range” (3:5) of our kind of seeing.
 Imagine, as an analogy, that God is only visible in the infrared part of the spectrum (of course He is not visible in any physical manner at all).
 Our eyes simply do not see infrared radiation, so even if it is present we see nothing.
 The range of physical sight is very narrow; there are all kinds of “light” we cannot see: infrared, ultraviolet, heat, radiation, radio waves, microwaves, and so on.
 God is in everything, but He is outside the range of our physical sight; we need a different kind of vision.